Tiagura/homelab/tailscale-exit-node/README.md

    - Copy the generated key, as it will be required for authentication.

-> **Note**: If on proxmox and whish to use an LXC, consider using [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts), more specifically this [one] (https://community-scripts.github.io/ProxmoxVE/scripts?id=docker), to create the LXC container and also skip step 3.
+> **Note**: If on proxmox and whish to use an LXC, consider using [Proxmox VE Helper-Scripts](https://community-scripts.github.io/ProxmoxVE/scripts), more specifically this [one](https://community-scripts.github.io/ProxmoxVE/scripts?id=docker), to create the LXC container and also skip step 3.
 Be carefull to not create a privileged LXC.

 ---